 Nugent Score (BV Gram-stain scoring)

-Nugent Score Calculator (BV)
+Nugent Score Calculator

-More lactobacilli → lower score.
+More Lactobacillus morphotypes produce a lower score.

-Total score:
+Total Nugent score:

-Breakdown will appear here.
+The score breakdown will appear here.

 The Nugent score is a standardized microscope scoring system used to help diagnose bacterial vaginosis (BV) from a Gram-stained vaginal smear.
 Instead of relying only on symptoms, it grades the balance of vaginal bacteria by looking at three bacterial “morphotypes” (shapes/Gram reactions) under oil immersion and assigning points based on how many are seen per high-power field.